stevengvan/Basic-CRM/README.md

 - Create a database and collection
 - Create Cloudinary account

+Note that when creating a database and collection, you will need to whitelist your IP address.
+Document on this process is found [here](https://www.mongodb.com/docs/atlas/security/add-ip-address-to-list/).

 Install all packages for client and server folders using the command below:

 ```sh